March 12, 2026 (1mo ago)

 The core problem: Docker Compose is a development tool that happens to work in production.
 It wasn't designed for zero-downtime deployments.
 You need to layer your own orchestration on top.

 Three strategies dominate zero-downtime deployment, each with different trade-offs in complexity, cost, and risk.
-The 2024 DORA report found that elite-performing teams deploy on-demand with a change failure rate of just 5%, while low performers deploy monthly with a 64% failure rate (DORA / Google, 2024).
+According to the 2024 DORA report, elite-performing teams deploy on-demand with a change failure rate of just 5%, while low performers deploy monthly with a 64% failure rate.
 The strategy you pick affects how fast you can recover from that failure.

 Blue-green keeps two identical environments running.
 "Blue" serves production traffic.
 "Green" gets the new version.
 Once green passes health checks, the load balancer switches all traffic in one atomic step.